Analysis-Reflation rethink sends bond markets into a spin

 The bond rally would have inflicted losses on the multitude of traders with "short" Treasury positions - essentially a bet that yields would rise in line with a recovering economy - forcing many to liquidate those trades, pushing yields lower still.

-(Graphic: Short positions in the US bond market, https://fingfx.thomsonreuters.com/gfx/mkt/oakvedjqbpr/USpositioning0707.PNG)
+Short positions in the US bond market https://fingfx.thomsonreuters.com/gfx/mkt/oakvedjqbpr/USpositioning0707.PNG

 THE REAL THING